tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 <hr class="small">

-What can we learn from the masters of animation and how can we apply that to our work in UI?
+What can we learn from the masters of animation and how can we apply it to our work in UI?
 Replicating what we see in everyday life reminds us of our personal experiences so the primary goal should be to make every interaction feel realistic.

 In Disney animators Ollie Johnston and Frank Thomas’ book, The Illusion of Life: Disney Animation, they outline 12 basic principles to creating more realistic animations.
 While not the key point of an interface, we can apply these principles on a micro-level.
 Excellent examples of realistic and delightful animation can be seen in Tweetbot, Apple Maps and Vine.